tssoft/wp-social-likes/readme.txt

 == Changelog ==

+= 6.9.19 =
+ * Fixed: problems with post excerpts happening in some of themes or plugins (Reported by steelinside)

 = 6.9.16 =
  * Fixed: when calling the_excerpt() WP function, social button titles are incorrectly appended to the post text